ary-na/Smart-Board/README.md

 Zephyr, 2022.
 JavaFx property binding with multiple objects on on screen. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/53771119/javafx-property-binding-with-multiple-objects-on-on-screen> [Accessed 5 May 2022].

 Zephyr, 2022.
 Java FX Set Margin. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/51574433/java-fx-set-margin> [Accessed 5 May 2022].

+Zon and kbyrd, 2022.
+Get key from a HashMap using the value. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/8112975/get-key-from-a-hashmap-using-the-value> [Accessed 24 May 2022].

 Zon, 2022.
 JavaFX TabPane: How to set the selected tab. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/6902377/javafx-tabpane-how-to-set-the-selected-tab> [Accessed 5 May 2022].